Harbor Container Registry

 • CephFS backed PVCs are recommended for Harbor such that when configuring multiple replicas, for AIO-DX or Standard configurations, both Harbor replicas can read and write to the registry.

 Create the certificate for Harbor using Cert-Manager and using the local CA, system-local-ca, as the issuer.
-Note that the certificate should be created in the harbor-tls SECRET in the Harbor NAMESPACE.
+Note that the certificate should be created in the harbor-tls SECRET in the Harbor NAMESPACE to be consistent with the helm chart in the application and the overrides in the following procedure.

 For example: